-A local electric Handswitch is provided on Beck actuators to permit operation at the valve, independent of the controller.
-As a safety feature, the Handswitch is designed so that the controller can operate the actuator only when it is in the AUTO position.
-The sequence of the Handswitch is: AUTO, STOP, RETRACT, STOP, EXTEND.
+A local electric Handswitch is provided on Beck actuators to permit operation independent of the controller.
+As a safety feature, the Handswitch is designed so that the controller can operate the actuator only when it is in the "AUTO" position.
+The sequence of the Handswitch is: "AUTO", "STOP", "RETRACT", "STOP", "EXTEND".

-In the AUTO position, two contacts are closed and the DCM-2 contact completes the control circuit.

-In the RETRACT or EXTEND positions, contacts are closed to operate the actuator independently of the controller.

-In the STOP position, all contacts remain open.
+In the "AUTO" position, two contacts are closed and the DCM-2 completes the control circuit.
+In the "RETRACT" or "EXTEND" positions, contacts are closed to operate the actuator independently of the controller.
+In the "STOP" position, all contacts remain open.